cybruGhost/Gitchecker/README.md

 📜 License

-This project is open-source and available under the MIT License.
+This project is an open-source and available under the MIT License.
 ...you can open an issue to add something
 ---